TheAnkitRai/Knowledge_Graph-1/README.md

 # Knowledge Graph From Text Using SpaCy

-- *This notebook describes the construction of Knowledge Graph using SpaCy.
+*- This notebook describes the construction of Knowledge Graph using SpaCy.

   - *Import the required libraries.
   - *Get the required data.